German-kos/Communion-Api-Clean_Rewrite/Communion/Docs/Requests/Category/RenameTopicRequest.md

 // in order to track who was the user that requested the edit.
 {
-    "CategoryId": "The category's ID", // Provide the ID of the category to rename a topic in it "TopicId": "The ID of the topic to rename", // Provide the desired topic's ID "TopicName": "The name of the new topic" // Provide the new name for the topic }
+    "CategoryId": "The category's ID", // Provide the ID of the category to rename a topic in it "TopicId": "The ID of the topic to rename", // Provide the ID of the topic to rename "TopicName": "The name of the new topic" // Provide the new name for the topic }
 ```